RishitaPandey2327/RishitaPandey2327/README.md

 ## Hi there! 👋

 I'm **Rishita Pandey**, a passionate learner and a student.
-I am currently exploring the exciting fields of **Web Developemnt**.
+I am currently exploring the exciting fields of **Android and Web Developemnt**.
 I'm always on the lookout for opportunities to collaborate on **Open Source Projects**.

-- 🌱 I’m currently learning **Web Development** to enhance my skills.
+- 🌱 I’m currently learning **Android and Web Development** to enhance my skills.
 - 💬 Ask me about **C and Web Development** - I'm happy to help!
 - 📫 You can reach me at **rishita.2327cse1025@kiet.edu**.